Images

 ||

-In general, the new wing would appear to allow a reduction in angle of the primary rear wing flap for less drag but similar levels of downforce, and quotes by Audi's Ralf Jüttner backs this up.
+In general, the Spa wing allows a reduction in angle of the primary rear wing flap for less drag but similar levels of downforce.
+Observations of the rear wing gurney height back this up as that has now gotten smaller.
+While body gurneys can be used effectively to increase overall downforce, in Audi's case there are now more efficient ways to do that.
 Interestingly enough, a cursory read of the regulations and one really questions the legality of such an aero device is based solely on the wording in article 3.6.2 which states in rather plain language: 3.6.2 - No aerodynamic element can be added on the bodywork apart from : - Two aerodynamic elements maximum at the front of the front fenders provided that : • They do not obstruct the driver's view

 So it seems rather clear that said add-on device isn't, a.) an element attached to the front fender, b.) a rear body gurney (the cars still had the standard trailing edge gurney being run in conjunction with the new device), or c.) a rear wing.
 So naturally there are questions as to how Audi defined this aero device and then to what standard the ACO accepted it. |